 - Serious Bodily Injury: The victim suffers injuries that create a substantial risk of death, permanent disfigurement, or long-term impairment.

-- Intent to Cause Harm: Felony assault often involves a higher level of intent to inflict severe harm or injury.
+- Intent to Cause Harm: Felony assault involves a higher level of intent to inflict severe harm or injury.

 Potential Penalties for Felony Assault:

-- Prison sentences ranging from 2 to 24 years, depending on the degree of assault.
+- Prison sentences ranging from 2 to 24 years, depending on the degree of assault

-- Fines up to $750,000.
+- Fines up to $750,000

-- Mandatory parole periods following incarceration.
+- Mandatory parole periods following incarceration

 - Lack of Intent: Arguing that the harm caused was accidental and not intentional.